 - Weight management: Overweight pets are at risk for a number of health problems including arthritis, diabetes, and respiratory disease.
 We can design a weight management program for your pet that includes diet, exercise, and physical therapy.

 We enjoy caring for all types of pets.
-Your avian or exotic pet is welcome to receive comprehensive and compassionate veterinary services at Westfield Veterinary Group too.
+Your avian or exotic pet is also welcome to receive comprehensive and compassionate veterinary services at Westfield Veterinary Group.
 Our veterinarians provide advanced care for a wide range of animals in addition to dogs and cats, including: